India's rich temples may open gold vaults for PM Modi

 “I make donations to God; not to any temple trust,” the 52-year-old merchant said.

-Modi would also like to convince Indians to open their family vaults, which hold an estimated 17,000 tonnes of gold in jewellery and other heirlooms.
+Modi would also like to convince Indians to open their family vaults, which hold an estimated 17,000 tonnes of gold in jewelry and other heirlooms.

 But it will be much harder to convince Indian families, who sometimes have little faith in financial institutions, to break tradition and hand over gold passed down the generations.